DKlaper/gsw-DepParser/README.md

 - Source
     contains the source code of the parser and Source/External/ contains the tokenizer and tagger.
+    The main executables are gswDepTrain.py to train and gswDepParser.py to parse a file

     Note that the tokenizer (tokenize.pl) MUST be downloaded from http://www.linguistics.ruhr-uni-bochum.de/~dipper/tokenizer.html#download